jhu-data-services/storymaps-workshop-files/README.md

 ## Pre-Class Instructions
-Before the class, follow the [installation instructions to download all required software and tools for this workshop](link-to-github-installation-repo).
+Before the class, navigate to the [WorkshopFiles folder](WorkshopFiles) and follow the instructions to download the files.

 ## Description of Files
-- Data: This folder contains raw data files to be used during hands-on activities in the workshop
-- In-ClassScripts: This folder contains code files you will need for the workshop:
+- WorkshopFiles: This folder contains image and text files you will need for the workshop:
+    - Abu Simbel.JPG
+    - Abydos.jpg
+    - Dahshur.JPG
+    - Deir el Bahri.jpg
+    - Deir el Medina.jpg
+    - Dendera.jpg
+    - Egypt Story Map Text 2022.docx
+    - Giza.JPG
+    - Karnak.jpg
+    - Kom Ombo.JPG
-    - [file1]
+    - Luxor Temple Day.jpg
-    - [file2]
+    - Luxor Temple Night.JPG
-    - [file3]
+    - Saqqara (Irukaptah).JPG
-- PresentationMaterials: This folder contains PowerPoint slides and other presentation materials used in the workshop
-- Resources: This folder contains cheatsheets to assist you during the workshop and links to external sources for you to continue your learning
+    - Title Slide = View over the Nile.jpg

 ## Post-Class Survey
-If you have taken the live webinar for this class, please take this survey: [link name](url)
+If you have taken the live webinar for this class, please take this survey: [Bring Your Research Alive with StoryMaps Survey](https://www.surveymonkey.com/r/BeginnerStoryMap)

 ## License and Terms of Use
 The presentation materials are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/), attributable to [Data Services](https://dataservices.library.jhu.edu/), Johns Hopkins University.

 See LICENSE file for additional code licensing and re-use information.